TheOdinProject/curriculum/javascript/computer_science/project_hash_map.md

   1. `get` takes one argument as a key and returns the value that is assigned to this key.

-  1. `has` takes a key as an argument and checks if your HashMap has that key.
+  1. `has` takes a key as an argument and checks if your hash map has that key.

   1. `remove` takes a key as argument and remove it from the hash table.